Dr Raj Mallipeddi

 Consultant dermatologist and Mohs surgeon

-- Skin surgery for benign lesions e.g. harmless moles, skin tags, cysts and other ‘lumps and bumps’
+- Skin surgery for skin cancer as well as benign skin lesions such as moles, cysts and skin tags.

 Membership of professional bodies